Mature Masculine

 The Caregiver's Core Motivations

-Core Desire: To protect and care for others.
+Core desire: To protect and care for others.
 To help them flourish.

 Goal: To help others feel loved and valued.
 To create environments where they thrive.